AtharvaGholkar/DataAnalysisProjects/DataWithDanny_PizzaRunner_SQL_CaseStudy/Case_study_1/README.md

 For example: "Meat Lovers: 2xBacon, Beef, ... , Salami"
 6. What is the total quantity of each ingredient used in all delivered pizzas sorted by most frequent first?

-# :speech_balloon: D. Pricing and Ratings
+# :question: D. Pricing and Ratings

 1. If a Meat Lovers pizza costs $12 and Vegetarian costs $10 and there were no charges for changes - how much money has Pizza Runner made so far if there are no delivery fees?
 2. What if there was an additional $1 charge for any pizza extras?